tcarreira/adventofcode/2021/README.md

 - [Day 15](day-15) - Exiting the cave without bumping into chitons
 - [Day 16](day-16) - Decoding elves BITS message after exiting the cave
 - [Day 17](day-17) - Aiming a probe into the trench in order to find the sleigh keys
+- [Day 18](day-18) - Helping one of the smaller snailfish with his math homework
 - Day 19
 - Day 20
 - Day 21